lroberts77/GildedRose-Refactoring-Kata/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## <a name="Project">Project Direction</a>
+I started this tech test by writing tests to see if the code executed everything on the requirements specification.
+All the tests passed therefore I knew that the code was working.
+Because of all the if and else statements I couldn't follow the structure, so I began rewriting the code.
+I separated the items into if statements and put the value adjustments into ternary operators.
+By doing this I distilled the code and made it easier to read by item and behaviour.

 ## <a name="Install">Installation</a>
 * To clone the repo
 ```shell